nipreps/fmriprep_stats/README.md

 ## Weekly plot update script

-`scripts/update_plots.sh` generates plots with `src/run.py plot` and pushes them to a clone of the `nipreps.github.io` website.
-The path to that clone can be given as an argument and defaults to `$HOME/workspace/nipreps.github.io`.
+`scripts/update_plots.sh` generates plots with `src/run.py plot` and pushes them to the `nipreps.github.io` website.
+The script clones the repository to a temporary directory (by default using `git@github.com:nipreps/nipreps.github.io.git`), writes the plots there, commits and pushes the changes, and removes the temporary clone.
+You may pass an alternative repository URL as an argument.
-The script may be run from any directory and validates that the target is a Git repository.
+The script may be run from any directory.

 Make the script executable: